QuiqueCrespo/ComputationalLogic/Readme.md

 proper_noun(s, donald) --> [donald]
 ```

-The above define donald as a singular proper noun enabling prolexa to refer to him appropriately with the correct grammar, e.g. using is, where needed
+The above defines donald as a singular proper noun enabling prolexa to refer to him appropriately with the correct grammar, e.g. using is, where needed

 ```
 sentence(Q) --> [everyone], adjective(s,X=>S), predicate(s,X=>P), {Q=[(P:-S)]}.
 ```

-The above definiton of sentence is required to enable prolexa to understand sentences starting with "everyone" and enable it to produce sentence with similiar structure.
+The above definition of a sentence is required to enable prolexa to understand sentences starting with "everyone" and enable it to produce a sentence with a similar structure.
 The rest of the sentence definition is the same as explained above.

 ```
 nominal_predicate(N,not(M)) --> nominal_verb(N),[not],property(s,M).
 ```

 The above is a modification of the definition of the nominal_predicate provided in the already developed prolexa code.
-The only different is that it allow a negation to be present following a nominal verb and before a property e.g. it can handle "is not happy" compared to the default only able to handle "is happy".
+The only difference is that it allows a negation to be present following a nominal verb and before a property e.g. it can handle "is not happy" compared to the default only able to handle "is happy".

 ```
 sentence(Q) --> subject(N,X),predicate(N,not(X=>L)), {Q=[(not(L):-true)]}.